A new and different sun

 Ever since I returned from my getaway around the country with two of my closest friends – and much longer before this -, I’ve been diving full-heartedly into the idea of wandering, of exploring the outdoors, being one with nature, and into the magical experience it all provides to our natively adventurous soul.

-Probably, that was because travelling to all these foreign places I yearned to discover this year are now so hard to go to, due to… well, you know, #2020.
+Probably, that was because traveling to all these foreign places I yearned to discover this year is now so hard to go to, due to… well, you know, #2020.

 And this is where this quote from Jon Krakauer’s book, “Into the wild”, slides in so well, to show just how wonderful a living in the present can be, how a little taste for adventure changes the whole view towards the future:

 Beautifully said, right?
 Although I couldn’t do a whole Christopher McCandless move myself (going to such extreme measures as to completely abandon planning important things and building for the future), I do reckon and embrace the humble spirit behind his thinking.

 As I’m no mountain guide to offer you information on trails or other practical advice on mountaineering, I’m gonna go with what I know better – telling stories about what I experienced while climbing a mountain.

 All this wandering is the perfect metaphor for living in truth and in love, while driven by curiosity and thirst for seeking higher grounds (both literally and figuratively).
 It sure makes you want to live up to the inspiration that nature so kindly offers us all and experience the world with full senses.